max-kaiser-soft/TI-BASIC-Projects/Games/GUESS/README.md

 # GUESS
 GUESS is a number guessing game.

-This is a game that chooses a random number within a player inputted range and prompts the player to guess.
+This is a game that has players guess a random number within the range of their choice.

 # Required Dependencies
 VARZERO

+RECORDS